Epiforge/Extensions/Epiforge.Extensions.Collections/README.md

   * `ReplaceAll` - Replace all items in the collection with the items in the specified collection
   * `ReplaceRange` - Replaces the specified range of items from the collection with the items in the specified collection
   * `Reset` - Resets the collection with the specified collection of items
+  * `ResetRemovingAll` - Removes all objects from the collection that satisfy a predicate, announcing it with a single event
 * `ReadOnlyObservableRangeDictionary<TKey, TValue>` is a read-only wrapper for any classes implementing `IReadOnlyObservableRangeDictionary<TKey, TValue>`.
 It subscribes to what it wraps, so dispose of it when you are done with it.
 * `ReadOnlyObservableRangeCollection<T>` is a read-only wrapper for any classes implementing `IReadOnlyObservableRangeCollection<T>`.
 It subscribes to what it wraps, so dispose of it when you are done with it.